Support for implementing the 2030 Agenda in Latin America and the Caribbean

 Lead executing agency: United Nations Economic Commission for Latin America and the Caribbean (ECLAC)

-Since 1980, the United Nations Economic Commission for Latin America and the Caribbean (ECLAC, Spanish: CEPAL) and the German Federal Ministry for Economic Cooperation and Development (BMZ) have been cooperating in the promotion of a socially and ecologically sustainable economic development in the region.
-In 2003, these two institutions entered into a strategic partnership which has further intensified their cooperation in each of the two-year programme phases.
+Since 1980, the United Nations Economic Commission for Latin America and the Caribbean (abbreviated to ECLAC in English and CEPAL in Spanish) and the German Federal Ministry for Economic Cooperation and Development (BMZ) have been working together to promote environmentally sustainable economic development and social cohesion in the region.
+ECLAC’s mandate is to analyse and develop region-wide policy proposals.
+Since 2003, ECLAC and BMZ have engaged in a strategic partnership that ensures closer cooperation through various 2-year cooperation programmes.